nhcooper123/reproduce-reuse-recycle/README.md

 ### Data collection and processing (in brief)

 1. We first assembled a list of papers published in the seven BES journals between 2017 and the end of 2024 from Wiley.
 These are listed in `raw-data/BES_2015-2024_article_data_2025-09-02.csv`.
-We used script `00-wrangle-raw-data.R` to clean this, excluding reviews, perspectives, forum articles, commentaries and opinion pieces that rarely have data or code to archive, leaving 8,112 eligible papers in `data/2025-09-29_BES-article-metadata-2015-2024.csv`.
+We used script `00-wrangle-raw-data.R` to clean this, excluding reviews, perspectives, forum articles, commentaries and opinion pieces that rarely have data or code to archive, leaving 8,112 eligible papers in `raw-data/BES-article-metadata-2017-2024_2025-09-29.csv`.

-2. Next, data on data- and code-archiving were collected as part of a hackathon event (29-30th September 2025), where 145 (in-person and online) participants randomly selected papers from the 8,112 eligible papers in `data/2025-09-29_BES-article-metadata-2015-2024.csv`, and then followed a bespoke protocol to collect data from randomly selected subset of papers.
-The full data collection protocol is in the Supporting Information of the paper and in the `/supporting-information` folder.
+2. Next, data on data- and code-archiving were collected as part of a hackathon event (29-30th September 2025), where 145 (in-person and online) participants randomly selected papers from the 8,112 eligible papers in `raw-data/BES-article-metadata-2017-2024_2025-09-29_.csv`, and then followed a bespoke protocol to collect data from randomly selected subset of papers.
+The full data collection protocol is in the Supporting Information of the paper and in the `/supporting-information` folder of this repo.
 In addition, all participants collected data for one common paper (paper number 2272) to explore data recorder variability.
 This data was then anonymised using script `01_anonymise-recorders.r` to remove participant identities resulting in `raw-data/BES-data-code-hackathon-raw-outputs_ANON_2025-11-16.csv`and `raw-data/fixing-papers-with-issues.csv`.

 3. Finally, the data were cleaned using script `02_initial-data-cleaning.r` described below, to result in datasets `BES-data-code-hackathon-cleaned_2025-12-01.csv` and `data-validation_2025-11-16.csv` which are used in the subsequent analyses.

 ### Raw data (`/raw-data`)

-*Note that non-anonymised data are not available here for privacy/GDPR reasons.*
+*Non-anonymised data are not available here for privacy/GDPR reasons.*

 All datasets use "NA" for missing data.

 1. **BES_2015-2024_article_data_2025-09-02.csv**

 This dataset contains article data given to us by Wiley.
 Note that the names of the file suggests data from 2015 onwards were available but in reality only data from 2017 onwards was provided.
-This is raw data that was provided to us, so it is messier than it would have been if we collected it ourselves (e.g. we would never use DD-Mon-YY format for dates!)
+This is raw data that was provided to us, so it is messier than it would have been if we collected it ourselves (e.g. we would not use DD-Mon-YY format for dates!)

 Column headers are as follows: